 Chicago graffiti artist Hebru Brantley's mural consists of multiple representations of Brantley's original character, Fly Boy.
 The characters are yellow-goggled boys who pay homage to World War II's Tuskegee Airmen.
 Brantley intends for the work to transform James Street into an outdoor gallery.
 Each whimsical variation of the Fly Boy or Girl will be used as guardians of the city.
 The piece is titled "Traveling With Out Movement" and features spray paint, acrylic and house paint.

-COMING SOON: HOLLIS + LANA
+CURRENT: HOLLIS + LANA

 Artist proposal: "Our mural will take each passerby on a journey through a world of color and depth, introducing them to a new and unique visual language.
 Soft meandering light with bursts of color lend a feeling of calm and excitement while creating an idyllic feeling of walking through a forest.
 Upon exiting the temporal engagement of this artwork, the viewer will be left with a unique imaginative experience to carry with them on their way."

-COMING SOON: JOSEPH PARK & CLAUDE ZERVAS
+CURRENT: JOSEPH PARK & CLAUDE ZERVAS

 Artist proposal: "We are proposing to create a colorful, dynamic and rhythmic painting formally based on interweaving linear geometric patterns using transparent glazes and paint gradients.
 The base geometric patterns will be generated using custom computer software, written by Claude Zervas, and then painted by hand on the final mural surface.